bento-platform/katsu/README.md

 This can be turned off with the `CHORD_PERMISSIONS` environment variable and/or Django setting, or with the `AUTH_OVERRIDE` Django setting.

+### Authorization inside CanDIG

+When ran inside the CanDIG context, to properly implement authorization you'll have to do the following:

+1. Make sure the CHORD_PERMISSIONS is set to "false"
+2. Set INSIDE_CANDIG to "true"
+3. Provide the URL for the OPA instance in CANDIG_OPA_URL

 ## Developing

 ### Branching